roam-qgis/Roam/docs/README.txt

 - Layer field names map to object names in Qt form (.ui)

-  The form binder searchs the form for a widget named the same as the field and will bind and unbind the value from the database to the form.
-The widget type defines how the object is bound e.g. a char column named *MyColumn* will bind to the QLineEdit::text() property correctly of the widget with the same name.
+  The form binder searchs the form for a widget named the same as the field and will bind and unbind the value from the layer to the form.
+The widget type defines how the object is bound e.g. a column named *MyColumn* will bind to the QLineEdit::text() property of the widget with the same name.

   .. warning:: There is very little error handling with the form binding.
                Binding a char column with the value "Hello World" to a QCheckBox might do strange things.

-- In order to create the correct date picker dialog we first look for a DateTimePicker then we get its parent - which will be a layout - then look for a PushButton that we can use to open the dialog with.
+- Date and time pickers can be created by placeing a button on the form with the same name as the DateTimeEdit control but with the *_pick* added to the name.

   .. figure:: DateTimePickerExample.png

-     Example of what the correct widget layout in order to get a date time picker.

   .. figure:: DateTimePickerExampleLayout.png

-     Layout for date time picker
+  Note the name of the QDateTimeEdit and the QPushButton.
+  The QPushButton can live anywhere on the form, the only constraint is that it uses the {name}_pick convention.

-  A correctly bound date time picker button has a the word "Pick" and a icon when opening the dialog.
+  A correctly bound date time picker button has the word "Pick" and an icon.

   .. figure:: DateTimePickerBound.png